 The robotics and automation field is always evolving.
 It’s critical to continuously improve or risk becoming redundant.
 Regardless of the selected solution, it will take humans and technology working together to achieve the best operational benefits to the organization.
 Creativity in the workplace is not only paramount to economic survival, but also preserving careers.
 While the latest devices may not replace human managers, human managers who use these tools effectively will replace those who don’t.

-Learn about the new Supply Chain Warehousing Certificate, launching October 5!
+Learn about the Supply Chain Warehousing Certificate!
 The self-paced; online program, developed by ASCM in partnership with Prologis, will help you stand out in a booming job market!